EmreDogann/unity-main-scene-auto-loading/README.md

 # Fork Updates
 See [Fork Changes](#Fork-Changes) section below for details.

-# Main Scene Auto Loading
+# Unity Editor Scene Bootstrapper
 Main, initial, loader, boot, bootstrap - you name it.

 Whenever you enter playmode this tool firstly loads the main scene, and only after that loads desired scene(s).